sprecand/engineering-fundamentals/README.md

 # Build, Publish and Code Quality analysis in CI
 This readme helps you to create an CI environment which builds your project, publishes it to Azure Container Registry and executes Code Quality Analsis.

+### Prerequisites
+- Be part of ipt Sandbox subscription on Azure
+- Be part of ipt organisation in Github

 ### Branches
 - **baseline**: Starting point to solve exercices
 - **main**: Example solution (Musterlösung)